mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

 		  1. **Standalone desktop application:** This is the most popular way of using Logseq and supports the most features as well as best performance.
 It can be used fully offline.
 It supports Windows and MacOS.
 It does not support GitHub online repositories.
 		  1. **Browser application with GitHub login:** This allows using a GitHub account to store your content directly in a GitHub online repository as well as local storage.
 It allows using browser extensions such as [Greasemonkey](https://addons.mozilla.org/de/firefox/addon/greasemonkey/) or [Grammarly](https://addons.mozilla.org/de/firefox/addon/grammarly-1/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) and normal page-based search.
 		  #+BEGIN_WARNING
 		  The authentication via GitHub is going to be deprecated.
+This is independent from [[versioning]] via Git.
 		  #+END_WARNING
 		- ### Mobile
 			- Logseq has a mobile application in development but it is not yet available.